SahilGG-4545/Playright-project-dancer/README.md

 ## Setup

-I wrote this example application for Python 3.10, although it should work in python versions 3.9+.
-It should also work in lower versions of python 3 if the type hints are removed.
 To get started, you can `pip install` the necessary third-party requirements `flask` and `playwright` in a virtual environment and install Playwright's browser support.

 ```bash
 pip install --upgrade pip